fabiorico/WhereIsMyPI/README.md

 Installing and Compilling
 ----------

-This code is intended to be used in a Linux terminal, please follow the steps bellow:
+This code is intended to be used in a Linux terminal of a PC that is connect to the same network that PI is.
+Please follow the steps bellow:

 * 1 Clone the git repo